 To test for a ground in a battery, set the voltmeter to handle the full open circuit voltage of the battery being tested.
 Place the positive probe on the positive terminal of the battery and the negative probe on a spot of the steel tray where bare steel is exposed.

-Make sure that the negative probe penetrates the paint to the steel.
+Make sure that the negative probe penetrates the general cleaning at this time, the moisture can be removed with rages or paper towels.
+(These could be immediately disposed of.)
+The frequency of a general cleaning depends upon paint to the steel.
 To detect the location of the ground, move the positive probe from intercell to intercell connector until the lowest voltage reading is found.
 This will be the grounded cell.

 To clear the ground, clean the top of the battery of acid and corrosion and dry.
 If the ground is still present, remove the cell and check for leaks.
-Reseal using the Bulldog Plastic Welder, if necessary.
+Reseal using the Bulldog Plastic Welder, if necessary,